gmac/sass-thematic/README.md

 ### sassThematic.renderThemeCSS( options, callback )

-Parses, prunes, and returns a rendered CSS string of selectors that implement your theme variables.
+Parses, prunes, compiles, and returns a rendered CSS string of selectors that implement your theme variables.
 A `varsFile` option is required to identify relevant theme variables.
 A `themeFile` or `themeData` option is required to provide variables used to render the CSS.

 ```javascript
 var sassThematic = require('sass-thematic');